Categories: ArticlesPPC

 Change Broad To Exact Match Bids

 With broad match and phrase match bidding tactics, negative keywords are only really needed to cut down on the waste that comes with them.
-Targeting bidding on only important and high-value keywords is what you really want to do, but this is a messy way to get there.

 How To Use This Information